-When a puppy is young, it is protected from a lot of diseases by an immunity passed to them through their mother’s milk.
+When a puppy is young, dog vaccinations are not necessary as it is protected from a lot of diseases by an immunity passed to them through their mother’s milk.

 However, this protection fades, and so dogs will need their own vaccinations as they grow up.

 When to get a dog vaccinated